Lindsay Czarniak: Personal life

 Czarniak's parents are Chet and Terri.
 Chet worked for the sports department at a Washington, D.C.-based newspaper for 17 years before becoming the current managing editor of usatoday.com.
 Terri is a former principal at Rose Hill Elementary School, a Fairfax County public school, in Alexandria, Virginia.
 Czarniak's brother, Andrew, is a 2005 graduate of the United States Coast Guard Academy.
 He is currently serving in the U.S. Coast Guard.

 Czarniak appeared in the 2000 independent action film Aquarius, in which she played a character named Mist.
 In 2009, Czarniak made a cameo appearance in the indie film Ghosts Don't Exist from executive producer Chris Cooley.

-Czarniak married WRC-TV reporter and weekend anchor Craig Melvin on October 15, 2011 in Washington.
-He is currently the host of Today and a cohost of Today Third Hour.
+Czarniak married WRC-TV reporter and weekend anchor Craig Melvin on October 15, 2011, in Washington.
+He is currently the host of Today and a co-host of Today Third Hour.
 Czarniak gave birth to their first son in March 2014.
 On June 16, 2016, Czarniak announced that she was pregnant again on SportsCenter before that night's Game 6 of the 2016 NBA Finals in Cleveland.
 She gave birth to her second child, a daughter, in November 2016.